 So beavers are pretty darn great.
 By simply living their best lives — by damming up streams with their cute little hands and powerful buck teeth — they’re helping out so many critters around them.
 We should all be more like beavers, really.

-And these animals can help as we try to adapt to a hotter world, Fairfax said.
+These animals can help as we try to adapt to a hotter world, Fairfax said.
 “We’re not alone on this planet,” she said.
 “We don’t have to engineer solutions ourselves.”